C / C++

 To see the list of supported features, navigate to the Supported features section.

-The Docker image of Qodana for C/C++ employs Clang 16.0.0 and LLVM 16.
+The Docker image of Qodana Community for C/C++ employs Clang 16.
 You can see the Dockerfile

 for the detailed description of all software used by the linter.

-file of the project directory and reads this file, analyzes the project, generates analysis reports and saves them locally or uploads to Qodana Cloud.
+file, the linter analyzes the project, generates analysis reports and saves them locally or uploads to Qodana Cloud.

 .clang-tidy